katie-roberts/presentations/BBCMicroservicesInTheWild/README.md

 How different BBC services work together to create a product.
 Use examples - personalisation using UAS and myBBC in pages such as Food and on the Bitesize App.

 Worth mentioning the team strucutres and sizes  - so we have multiple small teams, micro working on micro services.

-How nitro and Orb / orbit are used by pages.
-How different teams can look after these

-How sometimes we have "must update now" to latest versions (move from Orb to Orbit) - and yes this can be an inconvenience, however, we get a lot of benefits.

 Problem of communication - ensuring that we don't reinvent the wheel.